jjti/go-spancheck/README.md

 ## Problem Statement

-Tracing is one of the pillars of observability.
+Tracing is an -- often celebrated [[1](https://andydote.co.uk/2023/09/19/tracing-is-better/), [2](https://charity.wtf/2022/08/15/live-your-best-life-with-structured-events/)] -- pillar of observability.
 But it's easy to shoot yourself in the foot when creating and managing OTEL spans.
 For two reasons:

 ### Forgetting to call `span.End()`